 - Other anti-inflammatory and immunosuppressive medications

 Unfortunately, the majority of restrictive lung conditions synonymous with scarring, thickening, or lack of elasticity are permanent.
-There are ways, however, to reduce the effects of restrictive lung diseases or their effect.
-Doing exercises at home or making some changes to your lifestyle have been shown to reduce the symptoms’ severity.
+However, there are ways to reduce the effects of restrictive lung diseases.
+For instance, doing exercises at home or making some changes to your lifestyle have been shown to reduce the symptoms’ severity.

 Patients are usually encouraged to follow these recommended methods: